Post-Doctoral Residency and Psychotherapist Training

 Contact the American Board of Professional Psychologists.

-Please note that there is a policy of non-retaliation that is on file and signed by Dr. Jordan in the event that you make a complaint against her (see attached).
+Please note that there is a policy of non-retaliation that is on file and signed by Dr. Jordan in the event that you make a complaint against her (see Forms section in the Manual for Post-Doctoral Residency).